The 25th Scottish 6 Days event returns to the Royal Deeside area, well known by orienteers for its vast forests and scenic views.

 1. WRE Event Days

 On the two World Ranking Event (WRE) days (Day 4 and Day 5), start times for M21E and W21E classes will be allocated in July, based on IOF ranking points.
-It is not necessary to choose start times for these days.
-Any selections will be discarded.

 2. Overall Placing